• Skip to main content

 If you can’t watch the video above try this one:

 Filed Under: Video, What if?
-Tagged With: AI, Artificial Intelligence
+Tagged With: Artificial Intelligence

 Former IBM Watson Team Leader David Ferrucci on AI and Elemental Cognition